This post will be helpful if you’re looking to:

 .
 See example below:

-Now this is a problem since if you want to merge the two data, you need a common dimension (or field) for them to be matched.
+Now, this is a problem since if you want to merge the two data sets, you need a common dimension (or field) to match them.

 Ie. It should either be only /url-slug